hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/getting-started-cmd-line.md

 }
 ```

 The applications we're going to look at are going to store a number of (pretend) land titles, and mark them for sale.
-All this will be using the Fabric Composer backed by a real blockchain in the shape of a locally executing Hyperledger Fabric.
+All this will be using the {{site.data.conrefs.composer_full}} backed by a real blockchain in the shape of a locally executing Hyperledger Fabric.

 ## But what is an asset?
 An asset is a term used to describe things of value both in the physical world and the equally real intangible world.
 These are stored in Asset Registries.
 Participants can act on these assets by submitting transactions.
-With the features of a blockchain provided by the Hyperledger Fabric, an application using Fabric Composer has a single source of truth for the state of these assets and their history.
+With the features of a blockchain provided by the Hyperledger Fabric, an application using {{site.data.conrefs.composer_full}} has a single source of truth for the state of these assets and their history.

 It's worth reading the [introduction](../introduction/introduction.html) page to get an idea of how everything fits together.
 The [Glossary](../reference/glossary.md) provides a detailed description of each term.